CQG Trading Platform Service

-If there is some other message displayed, then in most cases it is a message from the CQG system.
+If there is some other message displayed in the Message Log, then in most cases it is a message from the CQG system.
 You need to read what it says and contact your broker/trading service about it.
 The message should be self-explanatory.
-If not, contact CQG for interpretation.
+If not, then have your broker/trading service contact CQG for interpretation of that particular message.

 After checking the connection settings in the Global Settings >> Data/Trade Service Settings window and your CQG account enablements through your Trading service, try connecting to the data and trading servers again by selecting File >> Connect to Data Feed on the menu.

-If there still is an error connecting, then review help topic 1.5 or Common Error Messages.
+If there still is an error connecting, then review help topic 1.5.